Propagation of smallness and control for heat equations: Introduction

 \begin{rem} Notice that in Theorem~\ref{spectral} no assumption is made on the set $E_2$ other than the positivity of the Hausdoff content.
-This implies that in the presence of a boundary, the estimate (\ref{BORNERAF}) also holds when $E_2$ is concentrated arbitrarily close to $\partial M$. \end{rem} As a consequence of these spectral projector estimates we deduce the following observability estimates and controllability results for the heat equation. \begin{thm} [Null controlability from sets of positive measure] Let $F \subset M\times (0,T)$ of positive Lebesgue measure.
-Then there exists $C>0$ such that for any $u_0 \in L^2(M)$ the solution $u = e^{t \Delta} u_0$ to the heat equation satisfies
+This implies that in the presence of a boundary, the estimate (\ref{BORNERAF}) also holds when $E_2$ is concentrated arbitrarily close to $\partial M$ (with uniform constants). \end{rem} As a consequence of these spectral projector estimates we deduce the following observability estimates and controllability results for the heat equation.